sean-stanley/casualrp-hugo-site/content/episodes/casual-recap-blood-chalice.md

 +++
 Jasher & Sean reflect on Blood Chalice and answer questions that were sent in by you

-Be sure to check all thirteen episodes of the chronicle available now on our YouTube channel and all podcast providers.
+Be sure to check all thirteen episodes of the chronicle available now on our YouTube and all podcast providers.